Astronaut Reportedly Commits First Crime From Outer Space

 McClain — who could become the first female astronaut to step foot on the moon’s surface — claims that while she did access her ex’s bank account, she did nothing wrong.
 The report also states that no money was spent or moved from the account while McClain was at the space station.

-The astronaut claims that she was monitoring her family’s bank account, and that she’d been given permission to do so per a previous agreement between the two women.
-The pair married in 2014, and had been raising a son together until they split last year.
+The astronaut claims that she was monitoring her family’s bank account and that she’d been given permission to do so per a previous agreement between the two women.
+The pair married in 2014 and had been raising a son together until they split last year.

 McClain’s lawyer, Rusty Hardin, told the Times that “[McClain] strenuously denies that she did anything improper” and “is totally cooperating.”